China’s Maike Group applies to court for pre-restructuring

-BEIJING, Feb 17 (Reuters) - Chinese copper trader Maike Group has applied to a court for pre-restructuring, it said on its official WeChat account on Friday.
+BEIJING, Feb 17 (Reuters) - Chinese copper trader Maike Group has applied to a court for pre-restructuring, according to a statement it published on its WeChat official account on Friday.

+The application was to design a reasonable debt settlement plan, ensure fair compensation of creditors, restore the company's operation and profitability, and safeguard the interests of employees and all parties, it said.

+The application was filed with Xi'an Intermediate People's Court, He Jinbi, founder and chairman of Maike, told Reuters.

-The Xi'an-based company, which says it imports more than 1 million tonnes of refined copper per year, halted trading last year because of liquidity issues.
+The Xi'an-based company, which says it imports more than 1 million tonnes of refined copper per year, was China's top copper trader by import volumes.

+"Operational financial difficulties struck Maike last September as a result of unprecedented uncertainty and market volatility amid the pandemic and geopolitical uncertainty," it said in the statement.

+The suspension of Maike's copper trading has disrupted trade flows and led to higher costs for Chinese copper buyers.

-(Reporting by Siyi Liu and Dominique Patton Editing by David Goodman )
+(Reporting by Siyi Liu and Dominique Patton; editing by David Goodman and Jason Neely)

 ((Siyi.Liu@thomsonreuters.com;))